dopplershift/advent-of-code/README.md

-# advent-of-code
+# Advent of Code Solutions
-My solutions to advent of code problems
+My solutions to advent of code problems, done in Python.

+Usually posted after I've cleaned things up a bit--not for vanity, but because I'm happy with the final result.